 A huge misconception of exercise limitations for children with a heart condition is that they can’t do any physical activity at all.
 “Modification is key.
-It’s very rare that a patient cannot perform any physical activity due to a heart condition, and kids can still live an active lifestyle if they understand what personalized restrictions they have,” says Dr. Phelps.
+It’s very rare that a patient cannot perform any physical activity due to a heart condition, and kids can still live an active lifestyle if they understand what personalized restrictions they have,” says Dr. Maloney.

 When major risk factors such as obesity, high cholesterol, diabetes and elevated blood pressure are properly treated, often with just a healthy diet and exercise, early cardiovascular disease may be prevented.

 Through Children’s Healthcare of Atlanta, our preventive cardiology program provides a complete range of services for kids with conditions that place them at risk for early cardiovascular disease, including heart attacks and strokes.
 We have preventive cardiologists and a cardiac nutritionists on staff to give children a better understanding of how to make changes in their life today for a healthier tomorrow.